JuliaDynamics/DiscreteEvents.jl/docs/src/intro.md

 ## Processes and implicit events

-`DiscreteEvents` provides us also with another approach: process-based simulation.
+`DiscreteEvents` provides also another approach: process-based simulation.
 In this case we implement the pet behaviour in a single function.
 For such a simple example this comes out simpler and more convenient:
 ```@example intro
 function pet(clk::Clock, p::Pet)
     setstate!(p, Running());  delay!(clk,  5*rand())